artefactual-labs/am-do-2-atom-do/README.md

 # am-do-2-atom-do
 The purpose of this script is to update all the legacy data in AtoM 2.7 installations with related Archivematica metadata.
-This will enable the enhanced digital object metadata and AIP/file download feature for all the pre-2.7 digital objects in AtoM (that were uploaded via Archivematica).
+This will enable the enhanced digital object metadata and AIP/file download feature for all those pre-2.7 digital objects that were uploaded into AtoM from Archivematica.

 * [Background](#background)
 * [Methodology](#methodology)